apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Scientists discover the highest-energy light coming from the sun**
+**Cardi B will not be charged related to microphone-throwing incident, police say**

-You can read more about it [here](https://phys.org/news/2023-08-scientists-highest-energy-sun.html).
+You can read more about it [here](https://www.cnn.com/2023/08/03/entertainment/cardi-b-microphone-cleared/index.html).

 ## Requirements
 - Python 3.8